awsdocs/aws-iot-sitewise-user-guide/doc_source/security_iam_service-with-iam.md

 AWS IoT SiteWise uses a service role to allow SiteWise Monitor portal users to access some of your AWS IoT SiteWise resources on your behalf\.
 For more information, see [Using service roles for AWS IoT SiteWise Monitor](monitor-service-role.md)\.

-AWS IoT SiteWise uses a service role to allow the service to send asset property values to AWS IoT Events on your behalf to detect alarms\.
-For more information, see [Using service roles for alarms](alarm-service-role.md)\.
+You must have required permissions before you can create AWS IoT Events alarm models in AWS IoT SiteWise\.
+For more information, see [Setting up permissions for AWS IoT Events alarms](alarms-iam-permissions.md)\.

 ### Choosing an IAM role in AWS IoT SiteWise<a name="security_iam_service-with-iam-roles-choose"></a>